brix101/dotfiles/README.md

-# Arch Linux with Sway and Neovim
+# Arch Linux with Sway

 Welcome to my Arch Linux setup featuring the Sway tiling window manager and Neovim text editor!

 ## Introduction

 This repository contains the configuration files and setup instructions for my personalized Arch Linux environment.
 With Sway, I enjoy a lightweight and efficient tiling window manager that utilizes the Wayland protocol, providing a modern and streamlined user experience.
-Neovim serves as my primary text editor, offering powerful features and extensibility, ideal for coding and general text editing tasks.

 ## Features